nats-io/nats-architecture-and-design/adr/ADR-15.md

 #### Pull Mode Statuses

 In pull mode, 404 and 408 statuses should not be surfaced to the user or considered in fetch or iterate counts.

+#### Miscellaneous Error Statuses

+These statuses are know to be error conditions and should not be passed to the user but raised as an error.

+- 409 - doing conflicting things like trying to pull from a push consumer, exceeding max ack pending etc
+- 503 - no responder, like if you try to reply to fc and the subscribe went away

+#### Unknown Error Statuses

+Status that are not recognized by the client should not be passed to the user but raised as an error.

 ### Unsubscribe and Drain